kevinbackhouse/exiv2-team/book/IMaEA.md

 ...book $
 ```

 The second format is **JXL/BMFF** and is bmff based.
-In correspondance with the authors of the JPEG-XL standard, they explained: _We are planning to add an option to do Brotli-compressed versions of exif and xmp metadata, though maybe it's a bit early to add support for that since JPEG XL Part 2 (which defines these things) is not finalized yet._
+In correspondence with the authors of the JPEG-XL standard, they explained: _We are planning to add an option to do Brotli-compressed versions of exif and xmp metadata, though maybe it's a bit early to add support for that since JPEG XL Part 2 (which defines these things) is not finalized yet._

 ```bash
 ...book $ dmpf count=20 files/Reagan.jxl